The Overwhelmed Brain

 The One, Big Step To Stop Judging Those You Love

 The judgments we form create a low-level, underlying stress and anxiety that is hard to get rid of.
 When we hold judgments about others, we hold on to negative emotions.
-We stay in an open state where we can be triggered over and over again by the same behavior.
+We can feel like we’re in a consistently heightened emotional state where we can be triggered over and over again by the same behavior.

 This article is more about how our judgments affect our relationships as opposed to judging people for crimes or heinous acts of cruelty.
 The judgments we have about others eat away at us emotionally and psychologically.